An unplanned event which has the potential to cause injury, ill health to people or damage to property and the environment.

 - To identify the factors that contributed to the accident/incident (ie what went wrong)

 - To assess the risk (ie what was the potential for harm) and

 - To determine what can be done to prevent a recurrence (ie identify and implement control measures/corrective actions).

 Information that may be important such as conditions in the work area, procedure or equipment failures, lack of training, system faults etc. should be recorded.

-A WHS Consultant from the WHS Unit will undertake a secondary investigation and also document any additional factors.
+A Senior WHS Advisor/Officer from the WHS Unit will undertake a secondary investigation and also document any additional factors.

 Documenting the investigation findings